Oct 30, 2025 Andrew Martin Miller All notes

 Dibond aluminum composite panels excel in diverse safety signage applications where durability and visibility are paramount.
 Manufacturing facilities rely on Dibond for machine guarding signs, lockout/tagout procedures, and hazardous material warnings because the material maintains print clarity despite exposure to oils, chemicals, and temperature extremes.

-Warehouses and distribution centers use Dibond for forklift traffic signs, loading dock warnings, and emergency exit markers because the material's reflective properties enhance visibility in low-light conditions.
+Warehouses and distribution centers use Dibond for forklift traffic signs, loading dock warnings, and emergency exit markers because the material's surface properties enhance visibility in low-light conditions.
 When combined with reflective vinyl or high-visibility inks, Dibond safety signs provide critical information that remains readable 24/7.

 For facilities requiring video surveillance signs or security notifications, Dibond provides the professional appearance and weather resistance needed for exterior mounting.
-The material's ability to accept direct UV printing or laminated vinyl graphics ensures that security warnings maintain their deterrent effect over time.

 Design teams should begin with vector artwork that includes proper bleed allowances and mounting hole locations.
 Because Dibond handles fine detail exceptionally well, designers can confidently specify small text for supplementary warnings or multilingual instructions without sacrificing legibility.
 The material's white base provides excellent contrast for black text and colored symbols, maximizing readability at distance.